Derek Wilford: Aftermath

-Personal life
+Later years

-Derek Wilford was born on 16 February 1933.
-In 2000, Wilford was living outside the United Kingdom.
+By 2000, Wilford was living outside the United Kingdom.
 According to the Derry Journal, as of 2010, he had been living in Belgium for a number of years with his new wife and daughter.
 In the wake of the release of the Saville report, he had refused to make any further comments, stating "I don't want to talk about it.
 It's all been said."

 In 2010, he was incorrectly reported by RTÉ and the BBC to have died.

-Wilford died following Parkinson's disease on 24 November 2023, at the age of 90.
+Wilford died following Parkinson's disease in Belgium on 24 November 2023, at the age of 90.